huangderek02/MarketStructure/items/report.md

 1. Search Function Method Bug

-- Severity: Medium (Affects major feature.
+Severity/Priority: Medium (Affects major feature.
 Minor work around required)

-- BTree Class > insert() method: Causes Null Pointer Exception when inserting large number of Textbooks.
+Location: [BTree] Class > insert() method: Causes Null Pointer Exception when inserting large number of Textbooks.

-It has been identified to exist in the split() method.
-See [BTreeTest] Class
+Description:

+[BTreeTest] Class has a test that produces the error.
+It is believed that the error occurs due to a pointer error where the parent is not correctly assigned and occurs during the split() method.
+This is because the BTree works as intended if its height is atmost 3 and fails when attempting to split to a height of 4.

-- Work around solution: Instantiate BTree with a larger maxKeys value to avoid
+Work around solution:

+Instantiate BTree with a larger maxKeys value to avoid.
+This solution works due to the lower number of textbooks used.
+In addition a BTree generally does not have a large height but it will be an issue if the app is upscaled to contain much more textbooks.

+-

 2. *Bug 2:*